 "Coordinating" your services includes checking or consulting with other plan providers about your care and how it is going.
-If you need certain types of covered services or supplies, you must get approval in advance from your PCP (such as giving you a referral to see a specialist).
 In some cases, your PCP will need to get prior authorization (prior approval) from us.
 Your PCP can also provide referrals to out-of-network providers.
 Since your PCP will provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.